-assumption stated in PRM 15-1 § 2810.1D that, "the hospital is assumed to have budgeted based on prior year utilization and to have had insufficient time in the year in which the volume decrease occurred to make significant reductions in cost."
-This approach is also consistent with the directive in 42 C.F.R. § 412.92(e)(3)(i)(A) that the Medicare contractor "considers ... [t]he individual hospital's needs and circumstances" when determining the payment amount.
-Elearly, when a hospital experiences a decrease in volume, the hospital should reduce the variable costs associated with the volume loss, but the hospital will always have some variable costs related to furnishing Medicare services to its actual patient load.
+Indeed, the Board must conclude that the purpose of the VDA payment is to compensate an SCH for all the fixed costs associated with the qualifying volume decrease.
+This is in keeping with the assumption stated in PRM 15-1 § 2810.1D that "the hospital is assumed to have budgeted based on prior year utilization and to have had insufficient time in the year in which the volume decrease occurred to make significant reductions in cost."
+This approach is also consistent with the directive in 42 C.F.R. § 412.92(e)(3)(i)(A) that the Medicare contractor "consider[] . . [t]he individual hospital's needs and circumstances" when determining the payment amount.
+Clearly, when a hospital experiences a decrease in volume, the hospital should reduce the variable costs associated with the volume loss, but the hospital will always have some variable costs related to furnishing Medicare services to its actual patient load.

-Critical to the proper application of the statute, regulation and PRM provisions related to the VDA, are the unequivocal facts that: (1) the Medicare patients to which the provider furnished actual services in the current year are not part of the volume decrease; and (2) the DRG payments made to the hospital for services furnished to Medicare patients in the current year is payment for both the fixed and variable costs of the actual services furnished to those patients.
+Critical to the proper application of the statute, regulation and PRM provisions related to the VDA, are the unequivocal facts that: (1) the Medicare patients to which the provider furnished actual services in the current year are not part of the volume decrease; and (2) the DRG payments made to the hospital for services furnished to Medicare patients in the current year is payment for both the fixed and variable costs of the services actually furnished to those patients.
 Therefore, in order to fully compensate a hospital for its fixed costs in the current year, the hospital must receive a payment for the variable costs related to its actual Medicare patient load in the current year as well as its full fixed costs in that year.

-The Administrator's methodology clearly does not do this, as it takes the portion of the DRG payments intended for variable costs, and impermissibly characterizes it as payment for the hospital's fixed costs.
-The Board can find no basis in 42 U.S.C. § 1395ww(d)(5)(D)(ii) allowing the Secretary to ignore 42 U.S.C. § 1395ww(a)(4) - which makes it clear that the DRG payment is payment for both fixed and variable costs - and deem the entire DRG payment as payment solely for fixed costs.
-The Board, therefore, concludes that the Administrator's methodology does not ensure that a hospital, eligible for a VDA adjustment, has been fully compensated for its fixed costs and, therefore, is not a reasonable interpretation of the statute.
+The Administrator's methodology clearly does not do this, because it takes the portion of the DRG payments intended for variable costs, and impermissibly characterizes it as payment for the hospital's fixed costs.
+The Board can find no basis in 42 U.S.C. § 1395ww(d)(5)(D)(ii) allowing the Secretary to ignore 42 U.S.C. § 1395ww(a)(4) - which makes it clear that the DRG payment is payment for both fixed and variable costs - and deem the entire DRG payment as payment